 Outreaching Honors Program

 Demonstrate your motivation, ambition, and sense of social responsibility with the Outreaching Honors Program - an opportunity for students to make a real contribution to society while expanding their own career prospects.
 Outreaching is a two-year university-wide, supplemental Bachelor’s program that helps to develop sustainable leadership and personal skills.
 Master classes with industry professionals, lab sessions supervised by notable professors, internships and team activities (which include a study trip) are just part of what you can expect from this program.

 Language vouchers & exchange opportunities

 All bachelor students receive free language course vouchers worth a total of 12 ECTS.
-These vouchers allow you to attend language courses two language courses worth 6 ECTS each, or one language course worth 12 ECTS each at the Language Center.
+These vouchers allow you to attend two language courses worth 6 ECTS each, or one language course worth 12 ECTS at the Language Center.
 Courses include Spanish, Italian, Portuguese, Chinese, German, French, English and Dutch.
 Your ability to speak another language will be invaluable on an international exchange semester - not to mention in any future career.

 Training courses & workshops

 Besides your regular curriculum, you can enhance your skills with a variety of courses and workshops offered by the Student Desk or additional training courses offered by Career Services.
 Some of these are "How to find a job in The Netherlands (for non-Dutch students)", a Linkedin workshop, an Intercultural Communication workshop, amongst others.